top of page

 Besides our monthly scheduled speakers, on the first Monday of the month, there are University Guild Art Tours provided throughout the year.
 Dates and times will be presented at the monthly meetings.

-SCHOLARSHIP DONATION INFORMATION
+SCHOLARSHIP DONATION FUND INFORMATION

 A tax-deductible contribution to the University Guild Scholarship Fund will financially help out one or more Northwestern Students.